dotnet/BenchmarkDotNet/docs/articles/configs/jobs.md

 ### Run

-In this category, you can specifiy how to benchmark each method.
+In this category, you can specify how to benchmark each method.

 * `RunStrategy`:
   * `Throughput`: default strategy which allows to get good precision level